hansrune/BallValveController/README.md

 Some of the main features and benefits

 - **Supports 5-wire CR05 wiring**
-    - The true state of the valve can be fed back
+    - The true state of the valve can be fed back to your automation system over WiFi
     - You can detect valve malfunctioning
     - Is used by the firmware to automatically detect NO (normally open) or NC (normally closed) operation during startup
 - **Supports battery backup and battery status monitoring**